zntfdr/talks/2020 Swift Scripts Zero to Hero/swift_scripts_zero_hero.md

 ^You can think of it as the foundation of the Foundation framework.
 ^In this case I'm using it as it defines the two values for a succesful exit or, as the case here for an unsuccessful exit.
 ^You can also just type exit(0) for success and exit(1) for failure, I just try to avoid having undocumented magic numbers in the code.
+^However this really means that our script never terminates until we tell it to do so, therefore **always** remember to terminate the script once your asynchronous call has been executed, or it will stay alive forever.
+^Linux reserved exit codes: http://www.tldp.org/LDP/abs/html/exitcodes.html ^Note that this is just one of many ways that we can use to keep our script alive, other ways to do so is for example by using [semaphores](https://www.fivestars.blog/code/semaphores.html) or DispatchGroups.

 [.code-highlight: all]
 ^Now that we have seen how it works, we can see the big picture..